'Malvinas were, are and will be Argentine', says Alberto Fernández | World

 Johnson also thanked and remembered “all those who fought and died to free the islands and their people.
 Our commitment to them remains as steadfast as it was in 1982.”

-Thousands of people, including ex-combatants, participated in cities across Argentina in ceremonies, vigils and candlelit marches in honor of those killed in the war in the Falkland Islands.
+Thousands of people, including ex-combatants, participated in cities across Argentina in ceremonies, vigils and candlelight marches in honor of those killed in the war in the Falkland Islands.

 The air, land and naval combats resulted in the deaths of 649 Argentine soldiers and 255 British soldiers.